Gerontion: Religion

 Nasreen Ayaz argues that in the fourth movement of the poem, Gerontion shows that his loss of faith in Christianity has resulted in an emotional sterility to go along with the physical.
 In that stanza he remembers a former mistress and regrets that he no longer has the ability to interact with her on a physical level.
-The "closer contact" sought by the narrator represents both the physical longing of intimacy as well as the emotional connection he previously had with the female described in the poem.
+The "closer contact" sought by the narrator represents both the physical longing of intimacy as well as the emotional connection he previously had with the woman described in the poem.

 In lines 17–19, Gerontion alludes to the Pharisees' statement to Christ in Matthew 12:38 when they say "Master, we would see a sign from thee."
 The narrator of the poem uses these words in a different manner: